muteldar/postWall/README.md

 1. Clone to a folder on your own web server.
 2. Hit yourserver/admin/ServerConfig.php and setup your user/password.
-3. Delete above /admin/ServerConfig.php file.
+3. Delete above /admin/ServerConfig.php file to keep settings safe.
 4. Hit yourserver/admin/ to configure your pages.
 5. You may need to adjust folder permissions for settings and entries to be created.